 The best self care you can do is utilise a golf ball and roll your foot over it daily.
 This self massage technique will greatly assist in settling any symptoms of inflammed plantar fascia.
 Remember to also stretch your calves, quadriceps, hamstrings and glutes to help the whole muscular chain be limber.
 You can also freeze a 660ml bottle of soft drink and use that roll your foot with.
 The 660ml is the right size and shape for most feet and you will be incorporating the benefits of utilising ice therapy with the right level of firmness.

 Following our suggestions and if you still find yourself with some sore feet that need further intervention, our Chiropractors can help.
 As our team blends the best bits of Chiro & Physio you will receive comprehensive treatment, strapping and training advice.
 This will literally help you get back onto your (pain free) feet nice and quickly.
-If you don’t need any other convincing, book yourself in to see Brett here.
+If you don't need any other convincing, book yourself in to see our Chiro's here.